Daryl Bennett (musician): Documentaries

 He worked as composer and editor on the 2013 documentary film The Exhibition with Damon Vignale, and Miho Yamamoto.
 It received the Michael Sullivan Frontline Award for Journalism in a Documentary Film at the 2014 Salem Film Festival.
 For his work on The Exhibition, he received the Seattle Composers Alliance award as 2014 Winner of the Best Original Score.
 Along with son Eli, he provided the music for the film Human Harvest which features Nobel Peace Prize nominees David Matas and David Kilgour.

 Musician and producer

 Musician

 One of the bands he was a member of was The Philippe Lapointe Group which recorded the album, Natural Selection, released in 1987.
-Another group he was in was the Powder Blues Band which was formed in the late 1970s.Canadian Classic Rock Powder Blues As of 2011, he was still a member of the group.
+Another group he was in was the Powder Blues Band which was formed in the late 1970s.
+As of 2011, he was still a member of the group.

 Production and composition

 Along with Jim Guttridge, he had a role in composing "Bethlehem (The World Is Gonna Hear About You)" which Andraé Crouch sung on his The Gift Of Christmas album, released in 1998.

 One of the artists he has produced for is Canadian violinist Rosemary Siemens on her Once Upon a Dream album she recorded with Roy Tan.